Spy on Your Competitors with the Facebook Ad Library

 Format refers to the type of ad you're looking at—whether it be video ads, carousel ads, static image ads, etc. Knowing which of these formats your audience prefers is one of the keys to creating an engaging ad.

-Within the Meta Ad Library, you can use the search filters to browse specific ad formats by using the Media type filter:
+Within the Ad Library, you can use the search filters to browse specific ad formats by using the Media type filter:

 The Facebook Ad Library - Filters